 But remember why you’re doing this – it’s the right thing to do.

-One way I’ve found to be quite effective in getting people to understand your point of view is to relate the scenario back them and their personal experience as a consumer.
-An analogy I’m fond of using is buying a car.
+One way I’ve found to be quite effective in getting people to understand your point of view is to relate the scenario back to them and their personal experience as a consumer.
+An analogy for internal buy-in on inbound marketing I’m fond of using is buying a car.
 If you walk into a BMW dealership with the intention of buying a car, the process most likely hasn’t been; someone cold-called you asking if you wanted to a buy a BMW, awakening a fire of inspiration inside of you that resulted in you marching straight into your local dealership slapping your cheque book on the counter and shouting “ONE OF YOUR FINEST AUTOMOBILES GOOD SIR, POST-HASTE!”
 That’s just not how it works.
 You’ll have started with a problem: your current car is old and needs replacing, or you need more space because you’re starting a family.
 You’ll then carefully research the options based on your budget, compare them, perhaps ask for recommendations from your friends and family.
 Then, and only then, might you decide to venture into the lion’s den which is a car dealership.
 Because you’re armed with information, you know what you want and you’ve reached the decision to purchase in your own sweet time.

 You might think this is a bit of an extreme example, particularly as buying a car is a significant investment, but if your business is dealing in projects, products and services worth tens or hundreds of thousands of pounds, it’s a significant investment for your customers.